farlies/rsked/doc/INSTALLATION.md

 - libgpiod2
 - libjsoncpp1

+### Notes

+- On Ubuntu 20.04, replace `boost1.67` packages with `boost1.71`.

+- The VLC Media player is typically included in the minimal install, but if command `vlc` is missing, install `vlc`.

-You may omit the gnuradio packages if there is no need to play FM radio via `gqrx` (and the sdr player is disabled in the configuration.)
-You may omit `mpd`, `mpc`, and `mpg321` if there is no need to play MP3 files or streams (and these players are disabled in the configuration).
-You may omit `dnsutils` if the application will not use the IP network at all, or will not need to run `check_inet`.
+- You may omit the gnuradio packages if there is no need to play FM radio via `gqrx` (and the SDR player is disabled in the configuration.)

-(Aside: On Ubuntu 20.04, replace boost1.67 packages with boost1.71.)
+- You may omit `mpd`, `mpc`, and `mpg321` if there is no need to play MP3 files or streams with these players.
+(Be sure to disable them in the configuration).

+- You may omit `dnsutils` if the application will not use the IP network at all, or will not need to run `check_inet`.

 ## Installing a Binary Release